katrinleinweber/v0dro.github.io/source/_posts/2014-09-21-code-generalized-linear-models-introduction-and-implementation-in-ruby.markdown

 #### Poisson Regression

 A dataset often posseses a Poisson distribution when the data is measured by taking a very large number of trials, each with a small probability of success.
 For example, the number of earthquakes taking place in a region per year.
 It is mainly used in case of count data and contingency tables.
-Binomial distributions often converge into Poisson.
+Binomial distributions often converge into Poisson when the number of cases(n) is large and probability of success(p) small.

 The poisson is completely defined by the rate parameter $$ \lambda $$.
 The link function is $$ ln(y) = x*\beta_{1} $$, which can be written as $$ y = e^{x*\beta_{1}} $$.
 Because the link function is logarithmic, it is also referred to as log-linear regression.

 The meaning of the co-efficient in the case of poisson is "for increase 1 of _x_, _y_ changes $$ y = e^\beta_{1} $$ times.".
-Notice that in logit, every 1 increase in the value of x caused the _odds_ of y to change by $$ y = e^\beta_{1} $$ times.

 A poisson graph looks something like this: